octa89/WEB_Map_Electron/README.md

-# POSM Web Map Reader
+#  Web Map Reader

 ## **Overview**
-POSM Web Map Reader is an **Electron.js-based GIS application** that integrates **Esri ArcGIS API, Express.js, and a SQL/Access database** to manage, visualize, and analyze pipeline inspections.
+Web Map Reader is an **Electron.js-based GIS application** that integrates **Esri ArcGIS API, Express.js, and a SQL/Access database** to manage, visualize, and analyze pipeline inspections.
 The application provides tools for searching, filtering, and displaying pipeline asset data in compliance with **U.S. standards**.

 The system includes:
 - **GIS Map Visualization** (Using Esri’s JavaScript API)